 “The leader is the one who looks more than the other, who looks farther than the others, and before others see” “- Leroy Aimes

 paternalistic leadership is an administrative approach that involves a dominant authoritarian figure who acts as a matriarch or patriarch and treats partners and employees as members of such a broad family.
 Instead, leaders expect confidence, loyalty, and loyalty from employees.

 What is paternalistic leadership?

 A paternalistic leader creates a perplexing environment in the workplace that employees consider their team as a family.
 The natural human tendency to want to belong to a group.
 The family has such a head; Companies have leaders who occupy an affiliated position to determine what’s best for the team.
 Paternalistic leadership is a way in which a leader is equipped to serve the interests of employees and organizations.

-In Asian countries like China, leadership styles are often defined as paternalistic leadership. paternalistic leadership has its roots in China.
+In Asian countries like China, leadership styles are often defined as paternalistic leadership. paternalistic leadership has its roots in China with paternalistic management.
 Accordingly, paternalistic leadership is composed of three key elements –

 - Dictatorial leadership

 The philosophical and historical background of dictatorial leadership can be described by the influence of Confucianism in China with a paternalistic management style.
 Leaders have the legal right to exercise authority over the followers of the philosophy, and this implies that each follower is obliged to obey his superiors.
 Leaders of this style of leadership conduct intensive monitoring of staff and leadership are always the ultimate decision-maker.

 This type of leadership finds its mention in Chinese texts as well.
 This leadership focuses on the personal and family well-being of subordinates in a personalized and holistic manner with paternalistic leadership examples.
 This leadership is often the most preferred leadership style compared to the other two styles (dictatorial and moral).